untio11/blog-generator/readme.md

 all the Haskell dependencies.
 It also provides a shell environment for development that have these dependencies available in the `PATH`.

+Before the flake can be used, check your system and change the `system` variable in `outputs` to your system.
+Common values are:
+- `aarch64-darwin` Apple Silicon MacOS
+- `x86_64-linux` For most Linux distro's and Windows WSL

+When in doubt, start the Nix repl (`nix repl`) and type: `builtins.currentSystem`.

 This shell environment can be accessed in a few different ways:
 - Through VS Code with the direnv extension (see [`.vscode/extensions.json`](.vscode/extensions.json))
 - Through your normal shell with direnv